oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 When an Safe Attachments policy is in place and an end-user who is covered by that policy views their email in Office 365, their email attachments are checked, and appropriate actions are taken, based on the configured policies.

-Safe Attachments Design Decisions for all agencies and implementation types.
+Safe Attachments Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Microsoft Defender for Office 365 Safe Attachments | Configured | Configured to align with ACSC's Malicious Email Mitigation Strategies and Microsoft guidance.

-Safe Attachments Configuration applicable to all agencies and implementation types
+Safe Attachments Configuration applicable to all organisations and implementation types

 Configuration | Value | Description
 --- | --- | ---